Body, Mind & Spirit

 A: I make every effort to be on time for each of my clients as I view each one as a VIP.
 In order to remain on schedule the amount of minutes late will be deducted from the session length.
 There will be no reduction in price for the missed portion of the session and for Specialty Treatments a portion of the treatment may need to be omitted.
-On occasion, under special circumstances and if I have no one scheduled in the following time slot, I may be able to extend the time into the full session length. (ex: 15 min late for a 60min Deep Tissue massage would result in a 45min session for $80).
+On occasion, under special circumstances and if I have no one scheduled in the following time slot, I may be able to extend the time into the full session length. (ex: 15 min late for a 60min Deep Tissue massage would result in a 45min session).

 Q: Can I receive a massage if I am ill?

 Q: Why do you need my medical history ("Do you really need to know all this stuff")?

 A: Massage affects the entire circulatory system.
 Any medication, whether prescription, over the counter, or of the natural variety is important to mention.
 If you are under the care of a physician for any reason at all please let me know.
 Even some very minor conditions and ailments may require an adjustment in our treatment plan.
 Some conditions may require a physician's release to clear you for massage and may also indicate specific restrictions.
 My education allows me to know when a release is required and when certain treatments are contraindicated, provided you are thorough and transparent with the medical history.
 It is of the highest importance to me that all of the bodywork we do is medically safe for you and the more I know the better I can customize your treatment to give you the highest quality of service.

 Q: What is the difference between Deep Tissue massage and firm pressure?